 How Essential Oils Can Benefit Your Baby’s Health

-As is recommended by the American Association of Naturopathic Physicians, you should steer clear of using essential oils to help babies who are under three months old, give them a bit more time to adjust before you start incorporating that.
+As is recommended by the American Association of Naturopathic Physicians, you should steer clear of using essential oils to help babies who are under three months old, and give them a bit more time to adjust before you start incorporating that.

 For the most part, though, this won’t happen because essential oils rarely cause much damage.
 Now then, which oils are useful?

-Obviously, that last one is hopefully not something that a baby will require, but lavender has other uses for your little one.
+Obviously, that last one is hopefully not something a baby will require, but lavender has other uses for your little one.
 Because it’s an anti-inflammatory, you can use it to ease the pain of teething or cradle cap.

 The best way to apply lavender oil to treat these issues would be to massage it into the skin of your baby’s jaw for teething and into their scalp for cradle cap.

 An oil diffuser would be ideal for this.
-Make sure that you keep it well away from the baby’s cot though.
+Make sure that you keep it well away from the baby’s cot, though.
 If the aroma is overpowering, then your baby’s sleep will be impaired.
 Keep it on the other side of the room and don’t overfill the diffuser with oil.

-Massage the oil in gently every couple of nights, and you should be able to see the improvement after a little while.
+Massage the oil gently every couple of nights, and you should be able to see the improvement after a little while.

-While the eucalyptus as mentioned above, the oil will help your baby fall asleep, lemon is for when they need that infusion of energy early in the morning or after a nap.
+While the eucalyptus, as mentioned above, the oil will help your baby fall asleep; lemon is for when they need that infusion of energy early in the morning or after a nap.
 It’s good as a mood booster too.
-I would use the diffuser for this one also.
+I would use the diffuser for this one, also.

 So there are quite a few oils that can help you take care of your baby’s health.
-If you try some of these and your baby doesn’t react well, then it might not be the best choice for you, but it’s worth trying some of these as supplements to a baby’s well-being.
+If you try some of these and your baby doesn’t react well, it might not be the best choice for you, but it’s worth trying some of these as supplements to a baby’s well-being.